The Personal Touch

 - Faxing – This was the way many companies sent out promotional flyers in days gone by; some still use this method in order to stand out.
 Faxing is still used when documents with signatures are required and is still used extensively by the health care system and government because it is seen as being more secure than other Internet platforms.

 - Social Media – Posting something of interest to your audience is an effective way to communicate who you are and to get noticed.
 The use of text, images and videos enhances the message and therefore the interest.
-Most SM platforms allow for responses and engagement by plus’ing, liking or commenting.
-Each of the platforms have their own audience and culture.
+Most SM platforms allow for responses and engagement by +ing, liking or commenting.
+Each of the platforms has its own audience and culture.

 Mindset Monday Challenge